pysmt/pysmt/docs/development.rst

 Release Branch Creation
 -----------------------

-As all other activities, also the creation of a release requires working on a separate branch.
+As all other activities, the creation of a release requires working on a separate branch.
 This makes it possible to interrupt, share, and resume the release creation, if bugs are discovered during this process.
 The branch must be called ``rc/a.b.c``, where a.b.c is